Grand National horses from Ireland

 Horse age: 9 Trainer: Willie Mullins Jockey: Horse star sign: Gemini Horse trained at: Ireland Jockey silks colour: Blue

 Minella Cocooner was part of the team Willie Mullins highlighted to help him win the British Trainers’ Championship and this horse certainly did his bit when victorious in the Bet365 Gold Cup and winning over £95,000 in the process.
 That win at Sandown was only Minella Cocooner’s second win over fences and with only a seven pound rise for that big win he looks to have the scope to win some more big pots.
 As well as winning at Sandown on good ground he had previously been third in the Irish National when four lengths behind Intense Raffles on heavy ground.
-This season Mullins has so far campaigned this horse at the Grade One level and he has been comprehensively beaten on his three starts by 25, 41 and 32 lengths.
+This season Mullins has campaigned this horse mainly at Grade One level and he has been comprehensively beaten on his three starts by 25, 41 and 32 lengths.
+Minella Cocooner's one race outside Grade One level was in the Bobbyjo at Fairyhouse where he showed some improved form to finish fourth just over eight lengths behind the winner, Nick Rockett.
 Minella Cocooner’s supporters should not lose heart though as it appears the nine-year-old gelding tends to find his best form toward the end of the season.
-His four best performances on Racing Post ratings have all come from March onwards in the season so it will be very interesting to see how the British handicapper rates him for the 2025 Grand National.
+His four best performances on Racing Post ratings have all come from March onwards in the season so there is every chance he can show an improved performance in the Grand National.

 Click here to open a Macdermott